top of page

 The Canadian Headache Society (CHS) provides official guidance to support clinicians in delivering evidence-based, ethical, and comprehensive migraine care.
 The following advocacy resources outline CHS’s position on key issues in access, coverage, and treatment standards.

-Summary: This statement emphasizes that migraine care must be holistic, not reduced to procedures alone.
+Emphasizes that migraine care must be holistic, not reduced to procedures alone.
 It calls on providers to deliver comprehensive, ethical care that includes diagnosis, education, lifestyle strategies, and preventive therapies.

-Summary: CHS urges policymakers and payers to modernize reimbursement policies to reflect current evidence.
+CHS urges policymakers and payers to modernize reimbursement policies to reflect current evidence.
 CGRP monoclonal antibodies and gepants should be considered first-line preventive treatments, improving outcomes and reducing the burden of migraine.

-Summary: This position highlights the clinical and economic rationale for combination therapy in chronic migraine.
+Highlights the clinical and economic rationale for combination therapy in chronic migraine.
 CHS stresses the importance of access, noting strong evidence for improved patient outcomes when these treatments are used together.

-Summary: CHS addresses recent insurance practices denying concurrent coverage of onabotulinumtoxinA (Botox) and CGRP monoclonal antibodies.
+CHS addresses recent insurance practices denying concurrent coverage of onabotulinumtoxinA (Botox) and CGRP monoclonal antibodies.
 This letter details the scientific rationale, clinical experience, and cost-effectiveness supporting combined use in refractory chronic migraine.

 bottom of page